binbang12/minimalistphotography/README.md

    We like seeing when people across Reddit mention our subreddit.
 To get notifications when someone uses "r/minimalistphotography" in a post or comment, we use \[RedditComber](https://redditcomber.com/).
 To set it up, simply sign in with your Reddit account and then enter "r/minimalistphotography" as a keyword it should alert you to.
 From then on, it will send you alerts to your Reddit inbox anytime someone mentions our sub on Reddit.

    When you get one of these notifications, if the comment/post did not take place in our sub, if it was complimentary/promotion, please copy and paste the link into the promotion channel - if it was a negative, please paste the link into the sub-talk channel.
+We'll be glad to see you adding these items to bring to our attention.
 Due to us wanting to avoid any of our mods getting banned from any subreddits, please don't comment on these links.
 If you think a response may be necessary, just let us know when you share the link, and we'll discuss it as a team to reach a joint decision on the best course of action.

 ### Discord Tutorial
 ---